apurba77777/Patronus/README.md

-# Project for Analysis of Transients in Radio Observations with New Unreliable Software
+# Project for Analysis of Transients in Radio Observations with New and Untested Software
 Patronus is a collection of scripts conjured for interferometric data reduction and image-based transient search in the LIGER project.

 Basic instructions for using Patronus are given in github Wiki.